 Office for Institutional Diversity

-Working with the Diversity Steering Committee, the Office for Institutional Diversity (OID) developed the following set of seven strategic initiatives.
-These initiatives guide the work of the OID and provide strategic direction for the work of diversity in the University including that covered by its Affirmative Action Program.
+Working with the Diversity Steering Committee, the Office for Institutional Diversity (OID) developed the following eight strategic initiatives.
+These initiatives guide the work of the OID and provide strategic direction for the work of diversity and inclusion in the University including that covered by its Affirmative Action Program.

 - A focus on fair treatment and respect for all individuals in the Boston College community.